5 Tips To Boost Your Subscription Rate Using Web Push Notifications

 5 Actionable Tips To Increase Web Push Notification Subscription Rate

 There are two basic types of opt-in.

-– Single-step: Users can subscribe to web push notification in a single click.
+- Single-step: Users can subscribe to web push notifications in a single click.

-– Multi-step: Users have to click twice to subscribe to push notification.
+- Multi-step: Users have to click twice to subscribe to push notifications.

 An important difference between the two is that in multi-step, you have the option of choosing from different types of opt-ins.
 You can even customize the opt-in as per your brand.
 On the other hand, single-step opt-in is browser defined and cannot be changed.

 However, single-step opt-ins result in a higher subscription rate as compared to multi-step opt-ins.
 Have a look:

 Takeaway: Use single-step opt-ins to increase your subscription rate.

 We now know that a single-step opt-in is the best when it comes to the subscription rate.
 But do you know how important is proper messaging for boosting that rate?
 Though you cannot edit the opt-in copy, you can show your preferred message using the opt-in overlay.